 Ektaal – Dhokra Art Crafts Village of Chhattisgarh

 The whole village is engaged in making handmade metal craft popularly known as Dhokra art.
 They continue to use the age-old technique of Lost Wax method that was used even during the times of Indus Valley Civilization.
 Designs are made on a clay tablet with threads of bee wax.
 Wax strands are also made using a small wooden machine using the simple pressing method.
-Another layer of clay is added to mould after the wax settles.
+Another layer of clay is added to mold after the wax settles.
 And then the molten metal is put between the two clay layers.
 The wax burns out and the metal settles in its place.
-When the clay mould is broken the shining metal comes out in the desired shape.
+When the clay mold is broken the shining metal comes out in the desired shape.

 We found women were engaged in laying the design part on clay tablets.
 While men were taking care of the rest of the activities like making wax stands, putting the clay molds on fire, breaking it, arranging the finished product.
 And making an effort to sell it.
 Most of the designs revolve around tribal deities and folk characters and their stories.
 They are slowly trying to come up with designs on usable items like cutlery etc..
 Though I think a lot can be done to use the same art for the changing needs of the world.